Thursday, September 21, 2017

 In summary, findings like this do suggest a slightly higher risk for stroke.
 You do have several known risk factors including a family history, a history of migraines, and high cholesterol that put you at higher risk.

 You should continue to work with your doctor(s) to minimize your risk for stroke.
 I cannot provide a specific prediction of your risk for stroke, although there are tools available that can give you an idea about your risk.
-You might try the Framingham Stroke Risk Score (http://www.nhlbi.nih.gov/about/framingham/stroke.htm).
-Please note that the limitations of this tool, which are spelled out at this link.
+You might try this stroke risk calculator (http://stroke.ucla.edu/body.cfm?id=66).
+Please note that the limitations of this tool.

 Brett Kissela, MD